Heather-Rutherford/Event-Center-Website/README.md

 🌐 My First Web Page
 🧭 Introduction

-This project satisfies the requirements for the Code The Landing Page Yourself in the HTML module.
+This project satisfies the requirements for the Event Center Website Activity in the HTML module.
 This project was created by Heather Rutherford and is part of a journey to refresh and enhance web development skills.
-The site includes the index.html page that represents the landing page and the styles.css page that provides the style for the index.html page.
+This site includes the index.html page that represents the landing page, an about.html page that describes the "about" behind the website, the events.html page that displays events scheduled or has happened at the event center, a contact-us.html page that allows visitors to contact the owners/administrators of the event center, and the styles.css page that provides the style for the index.html page.
+Five stylesheets are included in the project - a common stylesheet that provides styling for the common elements that are seen on the various pages such as menus and footers.
+Each page also has it's own stylesheet that provides specific styling to that page.

-The project contains two main pages and a README file:
+The project contains four pages, five stylesheets and a README file:

-index.html – The main webpage.
-The page satifies the required part of the Code The Landing Page Yourself Activity.
+index.html - the homepage of the airbnb and event center site.

+about.html - provides "about us" information or the story behind the airbnb and event center.

+events.html - displays events that are scheduled or have occurred in the past.

+contact-us.html - allows visitors to the site to contact the owners/administrators of the airbnb and event center.

-styles.css - The style sheet that provides the styling for the index.html.
+common.css - The style sheet that provides the styling for the common elements shared between the different pages such as the menus and the footers.

+index.css - styles specific to the index.html page.

+about.css - styles specific to the about.html page.

+events.css - styles specific to the events.html page.

+contact-us.css - styles specific to the contact-us.html page

 README.md - This file contains a description of the project.